Victoria House on Ambergris Caye

-We were escorted to the beachfront Plantation Villa that would become our home for the next three nights.
-Needless to say, we were impressed.
+We were escorted to the beachfront Plantation Villa that would become our home for the next three nights, and we were immediately impressed.
 The large tropical grounds are neatly groomed with dozens of tall, shady palms scattered along the silky smooth white sandy beach.

 The photo above is our spacious wooden deck of our Plantation Villa, complete with comfy loungers, chairs and hammock.
-The first photo above (the beach photo with a pair of loungers) is the view we had while sitting on the deck.
 The relaxing moments spent on that private deck are some of the most memorable from our stay.

 The calm atmosphere is the opposite from what you would find at a typical all-inclusive.
 The loungers and hammocks are strategically spaced along the beach, giving us the feeling that we had the entire beach to ourselves.
 It never felt crowded and we always had several choices beside the pools or on the beach.